miho/VMF-Text-Tutorials/VMF-Text-Tutorial-01/README.md

     (102,-3,57)

-Here's the grammar file, which is located in `src/main/vmf-text/eu/mihosoft/vmftext/tutorial01/ArrayLang.g4` :
+Here's the grammar file that accepts array string as shown above:

 ```antlr
 grammar ArrayLang;